Betting Exchanges: The Curse of Disruptive Innovation.

 Any international racing jurisdiction considering permitting Betfair to operate in their territory has to give very careful consideration to the impact on their sport, and learn from the British experience.
 In fact, we understand that they are offering far better terms to other Racing authorities, and we call on Betfair to now engage with us constructively and end the uncertainty.

 On the question of allowing betting exchanges to operate in California, trainer John Sadler, representing California Thoroughbred Trainers, told Bloodhorse;

-As recently as July 2012 the Cypriot Parliament introduced gaming legislation outlawing online casinos, online poker and betting echanges;"designed to facilitate the receipt or acceptance of bets between players".
+In July 2012 the Cypriot Parliament introduced gaming legislation outlawing online casinos, online poker and betting echanges; designed to facilitate the receipt or acceptance of bets between players.

 A policy paper issued by the Department of Culture Media and Sport (DCMS) in April 2003, revealed, for the first time, that the UK Government was prepared to embrace the concept of betting exchanges.

 The paper stated that betting exchanges would be bound by the general conditions of an ordinary betting licence, but, that they would also be subjected to specific duties:

 A: They would not be able to initiate bets in any way on the exchange - in that they merely construct a controlled market; and are not a party to the bet.